spryker/spryker-docs/docs/about/all/releases/security-release-notes-202409.0.md

 ## “Remember Me” Functionality

 The "remember me" functionality is considered to be against security best practices.
-With this fix we provide our customers with the ability to disable this functionality.
+This fix lets you disable this functionality.

 ### Affected modules